 System Controls, Hoses and Harnesses.
 Components such as control systems used for after market installations on motor homes are predetermined by HWH once the type of vehicle and jacks are determined.
 There are generic hose kits and harnesses for class C and class A vehicles.
 The control systems and power unit / control box assemblies are determined by the type of chassis and the jacks used with the installation.
 O.E.M. or specialty installers should contact HWH for specific control system, power unit / control box assemblies, hose and harness information.
 There are different size pump / motor / tank assemblies available if mounting space is limited.

-For class C vehicles, the control box assembly can be removed and mounted in a remote location.
-The harness allows the control box to be moved about 3 feet from the power unit assembly.
-The following dimensions show how much space is needed to mount a standard power unit assembly for class C and class A style vehicles.
+The following dimensions show how much space is needed to mount a standard power unit assembly for the Sprinter chassis, class C and class A style vehicles: